 The Empty Chair

-Out of all of the techniques that therapists use with gestalt treatment, people know the empty chair the most.
+Out of all of the gestalt therapy techniques that therapists use with gestalt treatment, people know the empty chair the most.
 During this exercise, people sit in one chair and face another that’s empty.
 They imagine something or someone in that empty chair.
 It must be important to them or a problem that causes them distress.

 With the imagery in place, therapists encourage the clients to talk with it.
 The conversation typically brings up a lot of emotions.
 At some point during the exercise, therapists reverse the roles.
 Clients become the objects or people in the empty chair.